-This is not an enjoyable task for most, unless one is a chicken.
+This is not an enjoyable task for most unless one is a chicken.
 While preparing your garden bed each spring, chickens will happily pluck early growing weeds and devour weed seeds that are waiting to sprout as the season progresses.

 In addition to feed, weeds and kitchen scraps, chicken love insects.
 They are not picky; any bug is a dining delicacy in their eyes.

-Chickens will consume all of those pests that encroach on your vegetable plants and fruit trees every season, including grubs, slugs, beetles and aphids.
+Chickens will consume all of those pests that encroach on your vegetable plants and fruit trees every season, including grubs, slugs, beetles, and aphids.

-They will eat insects of any life cycle from egg and larval stages to nymphs and adults.
+They will eat insects of any life cycle from the egg and larval stages to nymphs and adults.
 This means that even those annoying garden flies will be reduced.